 Criminal inadmissibility occurs in cases where an offense was committed that would constitute an indictable offense under Canadian law.
 Even if a person was convicted of a misdemeanour, there is still a possibility that the crime would be considered an indictable offense under the equivalent Canadian statute, and if the crime is an indictable offense in Canada the conviction will result in being deemed criminally inadmissible.

-In Canada, the possession of under 30 grams of marijuana constitutes a summary offense and does not render an individual inadmissible to Canada based on a single conviction.
-If a foreign national has two convictions that are deemed summary offenses in Canada, that individual will then be deemed criminally inadmissible to Canada.
+In Canada, the possession of under 30 grams of marijuana does not render an individual inadmissible to Canada.

-Criminal Rehabilitation is an option that individuals who are criminally inadmissible can apply for, and after an individual has received criminal rehabilitation their slate will be wiped clean and they will be able to travel freely to Canada without inadmissibility issues.
+Criminal Rehabilitation is an option that individuals who are criminally inadmissible can apply for, and after an individual has received criminal rehabilitation their slate will be wiped clean so they can travel freely to Canada without inadmissibility issues.
 Criminal Rehabilitation is only an option in cases where 5 years have elapsed since the completion of the entirety of the sentence for the charge, including all terms of probation if it was a part of the sentence.

 Criminal Rehabilitation is always be necessary if the offense a person was convicted of is considered to be “serious offense,” as offenses with a maximum prison sentence of ten years or more are, because individuals who have been convicted of a serious offense will never be Deemed Rehabilitated based on the passage of time.